USS Emmons: 1944-1945, Transfer to Pacific and loss

 Several officers and crewmen from Emmons received individual recognition for outstanding performance of duty on 6 April 1945, with awards of one Navy Cross, four Silver Stars, and eight Bronze Stars.
 All personnel serving on Emmons at the time of the sinking received a Navy Unit Commendation Ribbon from the Secretary of the Navy.
 The commendation reads as follows:

 For outstanding heroism in action while attached to Mine Squadron TWENTY, operating under Commander Mine Force, Pacific Fleet, from 24 to 31 March; and thereafter under the operational control of Commander Transport Screen, from 1 to 6 April 1945, during operations for the seizure of enemy-held Okinawa, Ryukyu Islands.
 Although lightly armed and highly vulnerable while operating in dangerous mined waters, the Emmons rendered heroic service in minesweeping, fire support, radar picket, anti-suicide boat, antisubmarine and antiaircraft screen missions.
 A natural and frequent target for heavy Japanese aerial attack, she was constantly vigilant and ready for battle, firing her guns valiantly against a group of Japanese suicide planes striking in force on 6 April, and downing six of the attackers before five others crashed her in rapid succession, killing or wounding many personnel and inflicting damage which resulted in her sinking.
 By her own aggressiveness and the courage and skill of her officers and men, the U.S.S.
 Emmons achieved a record of gallantry in combat reflecting the highest credit upon herself and the United States Naval Service.

 Dive site and vandalism

 The wreck of Emmons lies in 147 ft of water off Okinawa's Kouri Island.
 It has become a popular dive site since its rediscovery in February, 2001.

 The wreck made national headlines in September 2010 when it was revealed that it had been vandalized by divers.
-The ship's plaque, or data plate, had been removed without the permission of the U.S. Navy, which still maintains custody of the wreck.
+The ship's builders plate, or data plate, had been removed without the permission of the U.S. Navy, which still maintains custody of the wreck.
 To many veterans this act was akin to robbing a grave.
 As one said, "That ship is a resting place (for sixty men).
 Those men deserve our respect".

 On 7 April 2011, the plaque was recovered by the Naval Criminal Investigative Service and is in the hands of proper authorities.
 The U.S. Navy will determine how the plaque will be displayed.